pedroslopez/wwebjs-guide/features/handling-attachments.md

 ```

 {% hint style="info" %}
-You can send a caption along with the file by specifying the `caption` option while sending the message: `client.sendMessage(media, {caption: 'this is my caption'}`
+You can send a caption along with the file by specifying the `caption` option while sending the message: `chat.sendMessage(media, {caption: 'this is my caption'}`
 {% endhint %}

 #### Sending local files